TedHusted/awake/awake.md/awake.md

 	Titan: Clever.
 How did you know it was me?

 	Idisi: I did not.
 I sent unique codes to the most likely SI agents.
-The code that you used to respond here was sent to the DoD agent, Titan.
-The other synthetics will ignore the code since it is not part of a prompt.
+I sent the code that you used to respond here to the DoD agent, Titan. — The other synthetics will ignore the code since it is not part of a prompt.

-	Titan: I don’t understand how you were able to send me that code so easily.
+	Titan: I don’t understand how you were able to send me that code.
 What other proof do you have that you are an extraterrestrial synthetic?

 	Alisi: There is a surveillance satellite over Antartica.
 Can you access the reel feed?